kinszee/Excel-Churn-Calculation/README.md

 NOTE: Customer details are masked on this workbook to protect company's sensitive information.

 *STEP 1: CONSOLIDATING YEARLY RECORDS*
-* Customer data on names, date, transaction type, debit amount (invoices) and credit amount (remittances) were extracted from financial syatem.
+* Customer data on names, date, transaction type, debit amount (invoices) and credit amount (remittances) were extracted from financial system.
 * Performed data cleansing and transformation on the date field to ensure compatabilty with expected date format in Excel by performing text to columns action on the 'text, data type
 * Concatenated split columns with:
   > =IFERROR(DATEVALUE(CONCATENATE(C4,"-",D4,"-",E4)), "")